TechEmpower/FrameworkBenchmarks/frameworks/Ruby/README.md

 Because TFB uses Python's `subprocess` module, which runs all shell processes in a non-login mode, you must source the `rvm` script before using `rvm` anywhere.
-Placing the `source` call in your `insatll.sh` before other commands ensures that it will be called before installation and before running `setup.py`
+Placing the `source` call in your `install.sh` before other commands ensures that it will be called before installation and before running `setup.py`

 For compatibility with how the framework rounds are executed,